simon-bourne/MosquitoNet/README.md

 I like the sound of this so far.
 What output formats do you support?

-Ahem, you know when I said this project was in it's infancy?
-Well that's one of the things that currently sucks.
+Ahem, that's one of the things that currently sucks.
 It just logs the output in json format which is not very readable.

 Some other stuff that really needs fixing: